You will be redirected to the website of our parent company, Schönherr Rechtsanwälte GmbH: www.schoenherr.eu

 Due to complex, multidisciplinary legal issues, new and innovative approaches must be taken.

-On 13 March 2024, the AI Act was adopted by the European Parliament.
+On 12 July 2024, the AI Act was published in the Official Journal of the European Union.

 In the last decade, AI has increasingly gained awareness on the consumer end. promising stories in the news media to the ubiquitous use of large search engines, AI has not only become part of our everyday lives but seems to be all encompassing.
 From cars to toasters, everything these days is "powered by AI" (or at least claims to be so).
 And everyone seems to be talking and thinking about the problems and opportunities associated with AI, no matter the field.
 Once relegated to niche scientists and science fiction aficionados, AI has now gone fully mainstream.